mfjkri/tp/docs/DeveloperGuide.md

 2. TutorConnect shows a list of schedules
 3. User requests to mark a specific schedule in the list as completed
 4. TutorConnect marks the schedule as completed

     Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+TutorConnect shows an error message.

+      Use case resumes at step 2.

+**Use case: Unmark a schedule**

+**MSS**

+1. User requests to list schedules
+2. TutorConnect shows a list of schedules
+3. User requests to unmark a specific schedule in the list
+4. TutorConnect unmarks the schedule by clearing its status

+    Use case ends.